 An extended layover in Iceland en route from America to Europe is a brilliant idea, as it is pretty much smack in the middle and it is honestly one of the most fascinating countries I have ever been too.
 Icelandair understood that and is now offering up to a seven-day layover at no additional cost on many trans-Atlantic routes.
-Once you’re in Iceland, because of the poor public transport system outside of Reykjavik, there are two ways to explore the rest of the country: either by A – joining a group tour (and you may have read that it isn’t exactly my thing…) or B – by renting a car.
+Once you’re in Iceland, because of the poor public transport system outside of Reykjavik, there are two ways to explore all the things to do in Iceland: either by A – joining a group tour (and you may have read that it isn’t exactly my thing…) or B – by renting a car.
 When I partnered with TripCreator on this trip, I was informed that the latter was the plan, and I did have a brief moment of panic because… I do not know how to drive!
 Thankfully, the funny and wild woman that is my mother volunteered herself to be my personal driver, so we were all set to go!
 Yay!

 We had four days to explore as much of Iceland as possible, and so driving the whole Ring Road (which runs the circumference of the country) was a bit too ambitious – for that, I would plan a whole week, minimum.
 What we opted for was a few days of driving up and down through the South West of the country, and that alone was plenty to make me fall head over heels for this totally outlandish place.
 And according to my mom – who’d never driven outside of Canada – driving in Iceland was super easy.
 The roads are in great condition and we had them all to ourselves most of the time.
 Here is what our itinerary looked like, which accounted for about 200 to 300 km of driving per day.